buserror/mii_emu/README.md

              disk2 - Apple Disk ][

 ## Key Bindings
 There are just a few keys that are mapped for anything useful.
+List is not exausive, but here are the main ones:
    * **Control-F12** is Control-Reset on the IIe. (**Shift-Control-F12** is **Open Apple-Reset**)
    * **'Super'** left and **'Super'** right are **Open** and **Close Apple** keys.
       These keys are mapped to the left and right 'Windows' keys on a PC keyboard, and they might want to open the start menu (I know it's the case with Cinnamon), so you might want to disable that.
    * **F5** sets the CPU speed to 1MHz
    * **F6** to 4MHz.
    * These keys control the built-in debugger:
-      * **Control-F11** Stops the emulator; see the command prompt/telnet for how to proceed, dump state, disassembly etc.
+      * **Control-F4** Stops the emulator; see the command prompt/telnet for how to proceed, dump state, disassembly etc.
+      * **Control-F5** is 'continue' -- resumes the emulator.
-      * **Control-F10** 'steps' the emulator, ie one instruction at a time.
+      * **Control-F6** 'steps' the emulator, ie one instruction at a time.
-      * **Control-F9** is 'continue' -- resumes the emulator.
+      * **Control-F7** 'next' instruction, ie step over a JSR instruction.

 ![Telnet into mii_emu](docs/screen_mish.png)